Insurance Q&A: “How is my car considered a total loss?”

 Cost to repair: $5,000

-The insurer would be crazy not to replace your car with an existing car versus paying more than it’s worth in repair bills, so they will consider it a “total loss.”
+The insurer would be crazy to pay more than it’s worth in repair bills, so they will consider it a “total loss.”

 The insurer will also hold onto your old car once they replace it and probably sell it for scrap to recover some of the money they paid to buy you a new one.